 Find out what makes you relax and focus.
 It could be a few minutes of meditation, a bubble bath, or watching a movie alone.
 I like spin classes.
 My instructor says during class, “Take advantage of this time for yourself.
 If you don't, someone will steal it away from you”.
 Amen, sister.
 Health clubs usually have childcare too.
 Bonus.

-11. Immediately after you sit for an exam, go get a pedicure, facial, massage, take a nap with your baby, or whatever makes you REALLY happy.
+11. Immediately after you sit for an exam, get a pedicure, facial, massage, or nap with your baby, or whatever makes you REALLY happy.

 I appreciate those after-exam treats more than any other time.
 It helps me to let it go and not immediately pull out my text and beat myself up for all the wrong answers I picked.